 If you do not have a CDN for your site, then you may find that your loading time is way longer.
 The load time will rocket if your user is too far away from the server.
 The latencies become far more visible as they will affect how the HTTP requests reach the server.
 If you can try and use a CDN then this will enable users to find whatever resources they need to load the webpage from a server that is actually close to their location.
 If you have a server in a CDN, then this will be sent across a huge geographical location.
 This method can be a bit pricey, but it is the best way for you to lower your loading time dramatically.

 So, as you can see, it’s super important that you look into your page insights and that you do what you can to try and make sure that your site is loading as it should.
 If you choose to ignore things like this, then you may find that you end up never achieving your true site potential and this is the last thing you need.
 If you need some help optimizing your site for speed, then a reliable SEO company should be able to help you to make the changes you need so you don’t have to concern yourself with the technicalities of your website.
+Whether it's Wordpress or Hubspot CMS, these are essential areas to evaluate.

 It is important to note that you don’t actually need to achieve a score of 100 to make your site the best it can be.
 If you can reach 100, you certainly should, but if it means compromising your site to get there, then you need to weigh up your options.
 Ideally, your site should perform well and be user-friendly for the people you are trying to reach.
 If you compromise everything for speed, this will work against you, so achieving the right balance is crucial.
 If you can shoot for a score around the 80-85 mark, then this will rocket your site potential and it will also make it much easier for you to convert.
 If you find that after doing this, you are still getting a high bounce rate, there may be something else to blame.
 On the flip side, it may be that your competitors have a higher speed score than you.
 Either way, by making changes now, you can be sure to reap the benefits that come with a fast, well-optimized website.
 Want to find out more?
 Contact us today.